alifsemi/ensemble_SDK/README.md

 * Example applications and templates
 * Support for multiple tool chains - VSCode, Keil MDK
 * Support for multiple compilers - GCC, Arm Clang
-* Support for multiple RTOSes - Free RTOS, Azure
+* Support for multiple RTOSes - FreeRTOS, Azure RTOS
-* Support for Ensemble evaluation kits
+* Support for Ensemble Evaluation Kits

 ## Content Description
 This repository is intended to provide a summarry of all the Ensemble SDK related GitHub projects.
-NOTE, UPDATE with B2 repositories!!!!
 ### Ensemble Embedded Software packages
 Ensemble Packages | Description
 ---------------------- | -----------